Avi-Kenny/SimEngine/docs/docs/parallelization.md

 - A **node** is a single computer.
 Each node has access to physical resources, such as processing cores and memory.
 Your laptop is a node.
 A CCS is a collection of multiple nodes.
 - A **core** (or a *processor*) is an electronic component within a computer that executes code.
 Many modern laptops will have more than one core, and each node on a CCS will usually have multiple cores.
 - A **task** (or a *thread*) is a portion of code that runs on a single core.
-- A **cluster computing system (CCS)** is a type of "supercomputer", usually created and managed by IT specialists.
-It
+- A **cluster computing system (CCS)** is a type of "supercomputer", usually created and managed by IT specialists, specifically designed to handle large numbers of parallel tasks coming from multiple users.
 - A **job** is a collection of tasks that are part of the same simulation.
 - A **job array** is a special type of job that contains a number of near-identical tasks
 - A **job scheduler (JS)** is the software that runs on a CCS and manages the process of running jobs and job arrays.
 Slurm and Sun Grid Engine are examples of job schedulers.